 on the verge of realizing that dream, he sees all his money going toward

-a wedding neither he nor Jane nor Ralph really want.
+a wedding neither Jane nor Ralph really want.

 The wedding is clearly compensation for Mrs. Hurley's own hurried, unromantic